shahidzain67/av-stpa/STPA/level-2/level-2-human-UCAs.md

     <td>shift command<br><br></td>
     <td class="Not Providing">
 		SD does not provide shift to D when Autonomous SW engaged at start of test (will prevent shift to D) <br><br>
-		SD does not provide shift to P at end of test when vehicle at rest with brakes applied <br><br>
+		SD does not provide shift to P at end of test when vehicle at rest with brakes applied
     </td>

     <td class="Providing">